evernym/mobile-sdk/docs/vcx/VcxErrors.md

               },
          }
         ```

-- InvalidSchema:
-    * code: **1031**
-    * description: Cannot get Schema from the Ledger
-    * causes:
-        * Schema for requested id does not exist on the Ledger
-        * Library is connected to different Ledger
-        * Cannot parse Schema from JSON string

 - InvalidPredicatesStructure:
     * code: **1028**
     * description: Predicates provided to create a Proof Request are not correct